- Hourly / - BiWeekly /

 - Monthly / $34,174.00-$53,658.00 Yearly

-A Drinking Driver Monitor I is the entry level of work providing supervision to offenders referred by the Motor Vehicle Administration to the Division of Parole and Probation for driving while intoxicated or under the influence of alcohol or illegal substances.
+A Drinking Driver Monitor I is the entry level of work providing supervision to offenders referred by courts and may also be referred by the Medical Advisory Council of the Motor Vehicle Administration to the Division of Parole and Probation for driving while intoxicated or under the influence of alcohol or illegal substances.
 Employees in this classification do not supervise other Drinking Driver Monitors.

 Employees in this classification receive close supervision from a Drinking Driver Monitor Supervisor.
 Employees may be required to work evenings, weekends, and holidays.